 Two-piece Table

-We continued to embrace the theme of our exhibition and used green bamboo to create flower pods.
-We placed carefully cut containers it in a vertical position in an prearranged pattern.
-We formed a pleasing organic link between the two tables and reinforced the connection between the guests at each side of the table.
+We continued to embrace the theme of our exhibition works and used green bamboo to create flower pods.
+We vertically placed the cut bamboo in a prearranged pattern.
+Thus we formed a pleasing organic link between the two tables and enhanced the connection between the guests sitting in front of each other.

 To make an inquiry about our corporate services please visit corporate and events flowers section of our website.